ccorcos/meteor-any-db/README.md

-# Meteor Any-db
+# Meteor Any-DB

+This package allows you to use Meteor with any **database** or **data source**.
+Simply add it to you project:

+    meteor add ccorcos:any-db

-This package allows you to use Meteor with any database or data source.
-Rather than have a mini-database on the client, we simply have a subscription/cursor object that represents the results of a server-side query.
-With the help of merge-box, we're only sending the minimal amount of data to the client.
+Rather than have a mini-database on the client, we simply have a subscription-cursor object that represents the results of a server-side query.
+To keep Meteor reactive, we specify the dependencies for each publication and trigger them to update when necessary.
+Here's a simple example for a chatroom:

-The most basic implementation is simply polling and diffing the results of a query over some interval for each user's subscription.
-Note that this query can return arbitary data -- data from a database query, or some 3rd party REST API.

-You can also turn off polling and simply trigger a "refresh" from the client.
-Rather than using a `Meteor.method` to get data from the server, this will efficiently send only the changes down to the client.

-You can also define dependencies for your publications so that you can trigger those publications to refresh elsewhere on the server (typically on a database write).
-This gives you instantaneous reactivity.

-Lastly, this package can reactively publish any datasource that supports [`Cursor.observeChanges`](observeChanges).
-Thus, you can use it with Meteor's Mongo package as-is, and it could easily support other databases with realtime changefeeds.

-**Help**

-I could use some help building database drivers for other databases.
-This gets a little tricky when it comes to wrapping their API into fibers.
-I've been trying to do this with RethinkDB and failing.
+    # on the server
+    DB.publish
+      name: 'msgs'
+      query: (roomId) -> fetchMessages(roomId)
+      depends: (roomId) -> ["chatroom:#{roomId}"]

+    # on the client
+    msgs = DB.createSubscription('msgs', roomId)

+In this example, `fetchMessages` returns a collection of documents that must contain unique `_id` fields.
+This could mean reading from a file, fetching data from a 3rd party API, or querying a database.
+Anything in your query that is asynchronous, must be wrapped in a fiber using [`Meteor.wrapAsync`](http://docs.meteor.com/#/full/meteor_wrapasync). `depends` is a function returning an array of keys.
+These keys will be used to trigger the query to rerun, updating the user's publication.

+`msgs` is a subscription-cursor-observer-like object.
+Like a subscription, you can `.start(onReady)` and `.stop()` it.
+Like a cursor, you can `.observe`, `.observeChanges`, or `.fetch()`.
+Thus you can use it right in your blaze templates.

+    Template.messages.onRendered ->
+      msgs.start()

+    Template.messages.onDestroyed
+      msgs.stop()

+    Template.messages.helpers
+      msgs: () -> msgs

+Like an observer `msgs` has `.addedBefore`, `.movedBefore`, `.changed`, and `.removed` just like Meteor's [`Cursor.observeChanges`](observeChanges).
+This comes in handy, not only for the internals of this package, but for latency compensation.
+When performing a write operation, we can use these observer methods to simulate the change on the client and provide an undo operation that will run when the client recieves a document with the same `_id` from the server.
+This means that document ids must be created on the client.
+You can generate ids using `DB.newId()` which simply calls `Random.hexString(24)`.

+    Meteor.methods
+      newMsg: (roomId, msgId, text) ->
+        if Meteor.isServer
+          createMessage(roomId, msgsId, text)
+          DB.triggerDeps("chatroom:#{roomId}")
+        else
+          fields = {_id: msgId, text: text, unverified: true}
+          before = msgs.docs[0]?._id or null
+          msgs.addedBefore(msgId, fields, before)
+          undo = -> msgs.removed(msgId)
+          msgs.addUndo(msgId, undo)

+After a write on the server, we'll trigger an update to any subscriptions based on the dependency keys specified in the publications using `DB.triggerDeps`.

+When you call this method, its important to catch if there are any errors and handle undo'ing the latency compensation.
+Otherwise, if the server throws an error on this method and the document isn't written, the latency-compensated document will live forever on the client.

+    msgId = Random.hexString(24)
+    Meteor.call 'newMsg', roomId, msgId, text, (err, result) -> if err then msgs.handleUndo(msgId)

+That's all there is to it!
+Now you can use any database reactively with Meteor!

+## Bells and Whistles

+### Publishing Cursors

+This package can also publish any cursor that implements [`Cursor.observeChanges`](observeChanges).
+Meteor's `mongo` pacakge works right out of the box:

+    # on the server
+    DB.publish
+      name: 'msgs'
+      cursor: (roomId) -> Msgs.find({roomId: roomId})

+But since we aren't using `minimongo` anymore, you'll still have to do latency compensation, but you won't need to `triggerDeps`.

+    Meteor.methods
+      newMsg: (roomId, msgId, text) ->
+        if Meteor.isServer
+          Msgs.insert({roomId: roomId, _id: msgsId, text: text})
+        else
+          fields = {_id: msgId, text: text, unverified: true}
+          before = msgs.docs[0]?._id or null
+          msgs.addedBefore(msgId, fields, before)
+          undo = -> msgs.removed(msgId)
+          msgs.addUndo(msgId, undo)

+### Publishing REST APIs

+This package is also suitable for publishing data continuously from REST APIs.
+Typically, you might use `Meteor.methods`, calling it periodically from the client using `Meteor.setInterval` to get updated results.

+    Meteor.methods
+      events: (location) ->
+        params = {app_key: EVENTFUL_API_KEY, location: location}
+        HTTP.get("http://api.eventful.com/json/events/search", {params: params})?.data

+This approach sends a lot of redundant data over the network every time you call this method.
+Using this package, `DB.publish` uses `merge-box` and `diff-sequence` under the hood to efficiently send only the minimal amount of data over the network.

+    DB.publish
+      name: 'events'
+      query: (location) ->
+        params = {app_key: EVENTFUL_API_KEY, location: location}
+        response = HTTP.get("http://api.eventful.com/json/events/search", {params: params})
+        response?.data?.events?.map((event) ->
+          event._id = event.id
+          delete event['id']
+          return event
+        ) or []
+      ms: 10000

+This will update all publications every 10 seconds, specified by the `ms` option.
+Note that every document must have a unique `_id`!
+Alternatively, you can leave out `ms` option and trigger the subscription to refresh from the client like an old-school refresh button.

+    events = DB.createSubscription('event', 'Los Angeles, CA')
+    events.start()

+    Template.events.events
+      'click .refresh': ->
+        events.trigger()

+## Examples

+There are several [examples](/examples/) to check out, but most of them are really just end-to-end tests.
+The best example to check out is the [chatroom](/examples/chatroom/).
+This example uses Neo4j as a database to create a chatroom.

 ## How it works

-### Motivation

-(Please help with references and corrections.
-I could be wrong about some of these things.
-I'm just going off the top of my head...)

-First, let me go over the current state of Mongo integration with Meteor.

-Without Oplog tailing, Meteor will watch for database writes locally and update the subscriptions on those writes.
-They do this by effectively reimplementing Mongo in Javascript, aka Minimongo.
-This is a huge pain, but has had great success.
-If you are running two Meteor servers, however, then these servers aren't aware of each others subscriptions.
-In this case, Meteor resorts to polling Mongo every 10 seconds diffing the results, and updating the subscriptions accordingly.

-With Oplog tailing, Meteor watches the the Mongo operation log and updates any subscriptions that depend on those changes immediately.
-This works great across multiple servers but if Mongo has a high rate of writes, then your servers will struggle to keep up with the oplog and take up all the processing power.
-In this case, Meteor again resorts to a 10 second poll-and-diff.

-So if we were to implement other database drivers, it seems the 10 second poll-and-diff would be a could place to start.
-This is actually pretty simple since Meteor lets us write arbitrary data to our publications.
-Thus, the challenging part is the client.

-Implementing mini[db] for every database is clearly not a scalable solution.
-In fact, its always bothered me how I end up writing the same exact Mongo query twice -- once in `Meteor.publish` and once in `Template.helpers`.
-Also, with more complicated database queries you might run with Neo4j, there's no way to replicate these queries on the client without the whole corpus of data (e.g. min-flow/max-cut and other graph queries).

-### Implementation

-#### Server
+### Server

 Each publication accepts a query function which must return a collection of documents that must contain a unique `_id` field.
-[DDP does not yet support ordered queries](DDP_spec) so every DDP message related to `addedBefore` or `movedBefore` has an additional key specifying which subscription and which position.
+[DDP does not yet support ordered queries](DDP_spec) so every DDP message related to `addedBefore` or `movedBefore` has an additional (salted) key-value specifying the subscription and position.

-Publications can also specify dependency keys which will trigger them to update immediately when those dependencies are triggered.

-#### Client
+### Client

-On the client, we have one object that encapsulates everything data-related in Meteor: `Meteor.subcribe`, `Mongo.Collection`, and  `Mongo.Cursor`.
+On the client, we have an object, `DBSubscriptionCursor`, that encapsulates everything data-related in Meteor: `Meteor.subscribe`, `Mongo.Collection`, and  `Mongo.Cursor`.
+We simple use `connection.registerStore` to register a data store and treat `DBSubscriptionCursor` as an observer, calling the appropriate [`Cursor.observeChanges`](observeChanges) method on each active subscription.

-`DB.createSubscription` will create a `DBSubscriptionCursor` object for you.
-You can start and stop the subscription by calling `sub.start()` and `sub.stop()`.
-You can also use it as a cursor with `sub.observe` and `sub.observeChanges`.
-And you can fetch all the documents using `sub.fetch()` and this function is Tracker-aware / reactive.

-## Getting Started
+## Docs

-Add this package to your project.

-    meteor add ccorcos:any-db

 ### `DB.publish(options)`